Search features

 .
 McFeaters Email Email More info More Info

 MNGT 390.
 STUDIES IN MANAGEMENT.
 Studies in areas of management not fully covered by regular departmental offerings.
-Offered periodically, one, two, or three hours.
+Three hours.

 a section of the STUDY: STUDIES IN MANAGEMENT course in Management - MNGT